-The Company had a major vendor that accounted for approximately 42% and 40% of the research and development expenditures for the years ended December 31, 2021 and 2020, respectively.
-The same vendor also accounted for approximately 5% and 6% of the total accounts payable and accrued expenses as of December 31, 2021 and 2020, respectively.
+The Company had a major vendor that accounted for approximately 55% and 42% of the research and development expenditures for the years ended December 31, 2022 and 2021, respectively.
+The same vendor also accounted for approximately 56% and 5% of the total accounts payable and accrued expenses as of December 31, 2022 and 2021, respectively.
 The Company continues to maintain this vendor relationship and anticipates incurring significant expenses with this vendor over the next 12 months.

-The Company had an additional major vendor in 2021 that accounted for approximately 15% of the research and development expenditures for the year ended December 31, 2021.
-The same vendor did not account for any portion of accounts payable and accrued expenses.
-The Company continues to maintain this vendor relationship and anticipates incurring significant expenses with this vendor over the next 12 months.
+The Company had an additional major vendor that accounted for approximately 4% and 15% of the research and development expenditures for the years ended December 31, 2022 and 2021.
+The same vendor did not account for any material portion of the total accounts payable and accrued expenses.
+The Company will continue to maintain this vendor relationship over the next 12 months.